 Graduate Academic Policies

 Below are some of the most common graduate policies along with information about navigating the policies.
-For the official source of academic policies, please consult the catalog.
+For the official source of academic policies, please consult the Academic Catalog.

 A graduate student’s catalog year is the academic year when the student is first enrolled after being admitted to a graduate program.
 A student’s catalog year is not affected while the student is on an approved leave of absence.
 A re-admitted student is subject to the catalog year requirements based on the semester of his/her re-admission (see Inactivation/Re-admission Policy below).

 Change of Catalog Year

 An active student may change his/her catalog year to a later catalog year if it is to the student’s benefit.
 A completed Change of Catalog Year form should be submitted to Enrollment Management Services to update the student’s record.

 A graduate student’s Grade Point Average (GPA) is determined based on the grades received in all graduate-level courses taken, beginning from the term of initial enrollment in graduate status at Northeastern.
 All grades received, including those of courses that were taken multiple times (see Repeating Courses policy), will count toward a student’s GPA and will appear on a student’s transcript.
 A graduate student must have a minimum cumulative GPA of 3.0 to be awarded his/her degree or certificate.

 A graduate student is expected to maintain active status from the time he/she begins the graduate program to the time that he/she graduates.
 According to the Inactivation/Re-admission Policy, a graduate student who has not enrolled for three consecutive semesters (including summer) will be moved to an inactive status.
 Circumstances sometimes require that students interrupt their studies for longer than three semesters.
 Such students can apply for a Leave of Absence to avoid inactivation.

 - Only an active graduate student is eligible to apply for a leave of absence.